 Not everyone likes homemade herbal products.
 And not every skin picking wound gets healed with herbal products.
 Particularly, if your loved one has a wound that is been picked several times before and is now infected with bacteria and fungi.
 I have dealt with a Dementia patient before, I know how difficult the situation can get.

 I would recommend you to purchase an over-the-counter topical corticosteroid ointment.
 Aquaphor and Neosporin are two popular ones and are available at almost every drug store.
 Neosporin is a generic name for creams that kill bacteria.

-Last but not least, this tropical tree is known to be one of the most resourceful plants on the plant.
+Last but not least, this tropical tree is known to be one of the most resourceful plants on the planet.
 People in South East Asia have been using Coconut Oil as a natural disinfectant; or the treatment of dermal infections.
 You can get virgin Coconut oil at your nearest grocery store.

 This is how applying slightly heated Virgin Coconut oil can help a Dementia patient with skin picking problem: There is a structural protein called “collagen” present in the extracellular space in the various connective tissues in the body.
 This protein is responsible to make our skin appear plump and youthful(in both men and women).

 Application of Virgin Coconut oil(VCO) on the lacerated area, the area where your loved ones like to scratch will increase the formation of Pepsin-soluble collagen.
 According to the University of Kerala, Thiruvananthapuram, India, this protein is one of the key building blocks of the skin.

 What Are Some Reasons an Alzheimer’s Patient Indulges in Skin Picking?

 A person suffering from Obsessive-Compulsive Disorder(OCD) wants everything to be in a certain way or else he/she gets restless and begins to worry.

 Some patients become obsessed with a certain idea or a concept and they continuously need reassurance from their outside world.